Ceasar/Encyclopedia/src/adler_1966.rst

     The kind of reading_ we do when we read anything which is immediately comprehensible to us.

+    We tend to think of reading almost as if it were something as simple and natural to do as looking or walking.
+There is no art of looking or walking.

     See also: `Active reading`_

 .. _philosophy: